 In the area of environment and energy, it is particularly clear how closely economic and ecological sustainability belong together.
 This is why these areas play a central role for us as a manufacturing company.
 We have set ourselves ambitious goals and have already made good progress in recent years.
 For example, by purchasing green electricity, we have almost halved our carbon footprint at the Wuppertal site.

 In 2020, the Coroplast Group has for the first time prepared a carbon footprint balance sheet in accordance with the Greenhouse Gas Protocol - this means that 2020 now serves as the base year for our future target achievements.
 Our goal: we want to operate in a climate-neutral manner at the Wuppertal site and the German service centers by 2030.

 In addition to reducing our carbon footprint, we are pursuing numerous measures that contribute to our company's environmental and resources footprint.
-We are also involved in regional networks and are, for example, a foundation member of Circular Valley an important accelerator for the circular economy.

 At our German sites, natural resources are mainly used in the form of raw materials or materials for product manufacture as well as for energy generation.
 Thus, our processes affect the atmosphere through directly and indirectly generated greenhouse gases or waste - 99.58% non-hazardous waste.
 Since the beginning of 2021, all heating systems on the site in Wuppertal have been converted to natural gas.
 As a result, we expect a further reduction in our emissions.